VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## setOption() Function

-Configuration item, data, universal interface, all parameters and data can all be modified through setOption() function in the plugin's options.
+Configuration item, data, universal interface, all parameters and data can all be modified through `setOption()` function in the plugin's options.
-Available Parameters:
+Available parameters:

-- `data` - Grafana's `data` object.
+- `data` - Grafana's `data` object with time range, series and request information.
 - `theme` - Grafana's `theme` object.
 - `echartsInstance` - Instance of the ECharts.
 - `echarts` - ECharts library.